Introduction / History

 What Are Their Beliefs?

-Because the Binjhwari have had much contact with Hindus, they are classified as a Hindu tribe.
-Though they have adopted many Hindu gods and goddesses, they also still practice a form of their own ethnic religion.
+Because the Binjhia have had much contact with Hindus, they are classified as a Hindu tribe.
+Though they have adopted many Hindu gods and goddesses, they also practice a form of their own ethnic religion.
 Their village deity is named Budharaja.
 Their supreme deity, Bindya Basini, is represented by a stone in the shape of a woman.
-They believe she looks after the welfare of the Binjhwari, protecting them from all danger.
-Many other gods are also kept in their homes.
-Offerings of raw rice, milk, sweets, liquor, and fruit are continually made to these gods.
+They believe she looks after their welfare, protecting them from all danger.
+They also keep many other gods are also kept in their homes.
+They make regular offerings of raw rice, milk, sweets, liquor, and fruit to these gods.
 Ancestor worship (praying to deceased ancestors) is another common practice.
 Because the Binjhia believe that their ancestors are reborn as children, children are worshipped at a festival once a year.

 What Are Their Needs?